K-theory and formality: Introduction

+While our results cover the best-known cases, the regularity assumption in \Cref{thm:TNHZ} seems undesirable because it is redundant in the analogous statement for rational cohomology.
+One would hope it was redundant in this case also, but it seems impossible to avoid and is linked to the unresolved status of the long-standing Abhyankar--Sathaye embedding conjecture in affine algebraic geometry, discussed briefly in \Cref{rmk:Abhyankar}.

-where $\ewP = \im\mn\big(\K(G/H) \to \K G\big)$ and $\rk_\Z \wP = \rk G - \rk K$. \end{restatable*} Its proof relies essentially on a generalization of a theorem of Shiga and Takahashi was announced without proof in this paper's predecessor~\cite[Rmk.~3.12]{carlsonfok2018}, and for which a self-contained proof appears in \Cref{sec:ST}.
+The cohomological analogues of our strong hypotheses are equivalent to equivariant formality~\cite{carlsonfok2018}.
+This is the content of the following extension of a theorem of Shiga and Takahashi, announced without proof in this paper's predecessor~\cite[Rmk.~3.12]{carlsonfok2018} and finally produced in the \dead{final} concluding \Cref{sec:ST}.